LemmySmackett/LemmySmackettCom/content/stories/general/terminator_the_pasta_protocol.md

 [Sarah Connor turns her head, sickened]

-The Terminator snaps his head to John and says, in Arnold's thick Austrian accent: As an Italian-American, they're fantastic. Ω
+The Terminator snaps his head to John and says, in Arnold's thick Austrian accent: As an Italian-American, they're fantastic. ■